thantheinthwin/audio-book-ai/README.md

    - Create a new Supabase project
    - Run the database schema from `api/database/schema.sql`
    - Configure storage bucket named "audio"
+   - Set up S3-compatible storage credentials:
+     - Go to Storage settings in your Supabase dashboard
+     - Generate new API keys for S3 access
+     - Note down the S3 endpoint, region, access key, and secret key
    - Set up authentication providers as needed

 5. **Start all services:**